 We started our flock with 10 Katahdin and Dorper ewes.
-As of January 2021, we have 25 ewes, one Dorper ram and two Katahdin rams.
-They produce an average of 40 lambs per year.
+As of January 2022, we have 25 ewes, one Dorper ram and one Katahdin ram.
+They produce an average of 30 lambs per year.

 Our herd grazes on non-sprayed pastures using a system known as rotational grazing.
 During the summer months, ewes, lambs and rams are moved frequently and enjoy the company of their alpaca and llama guardians.
 Our sheep are able to eat grass and grass hay from our valley and mountain pasture until they are content.

 We have our lambs processed at Double J Meat Packing in Pierce, Colorado, a locally owned and USDA-approved processor.
 They dry-age the meat for 21 days and then vacuum-pack the cuts.
 We have chosen these facilities because they have skilled employees who treat our animals humanely and process small numbers of animals each day, compared to larger corporate facilities that butcher hundreds of animals per hour.